 In the time before the implementation of GPS transport process was not carried out with support of any core information technology application where the data would have been stored or prepared for further use.
 Monitoring of vehicles was done by regular calls of the drives that did not even have always available mobile phone.
 Thus, driving speed and working hours of the driver as well as other important information, that are important in this process were not properly monitored.
 Moreover, for storing all the data only paper forms were used, that were hardly ever looked at for further analysis.
 Hence, company was not always able to assure qualitative, accurate and up to date information about the location of the vehicle, predicted delivery and pick up dates as well as times.
-The most frequent information quality difficulties from the process level are explained furthermore in Table 3.
+The most frequent information quality difficulties from the process level are explained furthermore in Table 2.

 Information quality before the implementation was very poor, not only because of lack of information but also because of inability to make further analysis, reports and ad-hoc queering.
 As a result management in many situations accepted mistaken decisions that had consequently weakened company's competitive position.
-For these reasons we can identify companies' BIS on the level of "Child" which reflects system equipped with spreadsheets with poor control over the content and display of information [27].
-In this stage information is primarily exploited by user and used for answering different types of questions and analyzing only historical trends [27].
+For these reasons we can identify companies' BIS on the level of "Child" which reflects system equipped with spreadsheets with poor control over the content and display of information [24].
+In this stage information is primarily exploited by user and used for answering different types of questions and analyzing only historical trends [24].

-Convenience Timeliness Traceability Interactivity

-- not right - not at right - date was not - information is
+Convenience Timeliness Traceability Interactivity - not right information - not whole information - very poor convenience - not at right time - not fast enough as required - delivered with delays - date was not visible - author was not visible - person responsible was not visible - information is available to only one person - information is not representative - no - to long to process the information transparency

-information time visible available to

-- not whole - not fast - author was only one person

-information enough as not visible - information is

-- very poor required - person not

-convenience - delivered with responsible was representative

-delays not visible - no

-- to long to transparency

-process the

-information

-Tab.
-3. Information quality difficulties.
+Table 2.
+Information quality difficulties.

-All these aspects triggered the company to implement GPS, recognized as an effective tool for measuring various types of traffic data [32], which was installed inside of the truck and connected through software application to transport office.
+All these aspects triggered the company to implement GPS, recognized as an effective tool for measuring various types of traffic data [29], which was installed inside of the truck and connected through software application to transport office.
 Transport organizers were able to monitor transport process fully, which thus reflected in rigorous business process change.